luiscruz/course_sustainableSE/2026/p1_measuring_software/g3_LLM_efficiency.md

 ## Outlier Analysis
 The three excluded runs showed energy values around an order of magnitude below their respective medians.
 This was most likely due to premature termination which occured due to errors during inference.
 These errors likely occured due to out-of-memory conditions or silent process failures.

-# References

-[1] P. Lewis et al., "Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks," in *Advances in Neural Information Processing Systems (NeurIPS)*, 2020.

-[2] E. Strubell, A. Ganesh, and A. McCallum, "Energy and Policy Considerations for Deep Learning in NLP," in *Proc.
-ACL*, 2019.

-[3] D. Patterson et al., "Carbon Emissions and Large Neural Network Training," *arXiv preprint arXiv:2104.10350*, 2021.

-[4] A. S. Luccioni, S. Viguier, and A.-L. Ligozat, "Estimating the Carbon Footprint of BLOOM, a 176B Parameter Language Model," *Journal of Machine Learning Research*, vol. 24, 2023.

-[5] R. Desislavov, F. Martínez-Plumed, and J. Hernández-Orallo, "Trends in AI Inference Energy Consumption: Beyond the Performance-vs-Parameter Laws of Deep Learning," *Sustainable Computing: Informatics and Systems*, vol. 38, 2023.

-[6] A. Vaswani et al., "Attention Is All You Need," in *Advances in Neural Information Processing Systems (NeurIPS)*, 2017.

-[7] J. Sallou, L. Cruz, and T. Durieux, "EnergiBridge: Empowering Software Sustainability through Cross-Platform Energy Measurement," in *Proc.
-MSR*, 2024.

-[8] S. S. Shapiro and M. B. Wilk, "An Analysis of Variance Test for Normality (Complete Samples)," *Biometrika*, vol. 52, no. 3–4, pp. 591–611, 1965.

-[9] H. B. Mann and D. R. Whitney, "On a Test of Whether one of Two Random Variables is Stochastically Larger than the Other," *The Annals of Mathematical Statistics*, vol. 18, no. 1, pp. 50–60, 1947.

-[10] K. O. McGraw and S. P. Wong, "A Common Language Effect Size Statistic," *Psychological Bulletin*, vol. 111, no. 2, pp. 361–365, 1992.

-[11] W. A. Wulf and S. A. McKee, "Hitting the Memory Wall: Implications of the Obvious," *ACM SIGARCH Computer Architecture News*, vol. 23, no. 1, pp. 20–24, 1995.

-[12] A. Ivanov et al., "Data Movement Is All You Need: A Case Study on Optimizing Transformers," in *Proc.
-MLSys*, 2021.